 Save the Silver Maple Forest

 The Belmont Uplands is a 15 acre tract of land at the edge of Belmont, Cambridge and Arlington.
 Once surrounded by the 'Great Swamp', it includes the "Silver Maple Forest" (see map below), a unique and fragile urban wildlife habitat.
 The forest and surrounding wetlands serve as natural sponges for a region already prone to flooding.
-This scenic area along the edge of Little Pond and the Little River is home to diverse species of birds and animals which rely on the uplands as well as the surrounding wetlands for survival.
+This scenic area along the edges of Little Pond and the Little River is home to a diverse species of 45 breeding birds and 20 mammals which rely on the forest as well as the surrounding wetlands for survival.

-The mission of the Coalition is to preserve the Belmont Uplands so it can provide water absorption and flood prevention, habitats for many varieties of animals, an outdoor classroom for local youth and an environment in which the largest Silver Maple Forest in the Boston area can thrive.
+The mission of the Coalition is to preserve the Belmont Uplands so it can provide water absorption and flood prevention, habitats for many varieties of animals, an outdoor oasis for area residents and an environment in which the largest Silver Maple Forest in the Boston area can thrive.

-The Coalition is currently challenging a sprawling housing development with nearly 300 units and 600 parking spaces proposed to lie in the middle of the forest and encroaching on the surrounding wetlands.
+The Coalition is currently challenging a sprawling housing development with nearly 300 units and 500 parking spaces proposed to lie in the middle of the forest and encroaching on the surrounding wetlands.
 The mostly upmarket housing development would fragment wildlife corridors and degrade the natural value of the surrounding 120-acre Alewife Reservation.
 Friends of Alewife Reservation, the Massachusetts Department of Conservation and Recreation and local environmental groups are opposed to the development.
-It would also adversely affect surrounding neighborhoods by increasing flooding in Little Pond, increasing air and water pollution and increasing traffic congestion as far as the Fresh Pond Rotary.
+The development would also adversely affect surrounding neighborhoods by making flooding worse around Belmont's Little Pond and downstream in North Cambridge and East Arlington.

 2/6/14: Town of Belmont Should Enforce New Stormwater Bylaw

 2/1/13: New Evidence Brought to Light: ( About the Conservation Commission's separate challenge to Belmont Uplands development )